linghong/smartchat/README.md

 Data extracted from the uploaded PDFs undergoes a series of transformations.
 It is chunked and embedded using an advanced embedding model before being securely stored in Pinecone, a high-performance vector database, ensuring efficient and precise retrieval of information when needed.

 ### Intelligent Responses:
-Empowered by the Retrieval-Augmented Generation (RAG), the chatbot can intelligently reference specific parts of the uploaded data to deliver precise and contextually aware responses to user inquiries.
+Empowered by the Retrieval-Augmented Generation (RAG), the chatbot can intelligently reference specific parts of the uploaded data to deliver contextually aware responses to user inquiries.

 ### AI Model Finetuning:
 Users can refine AI models to meet their specific needs by uploading training data and selecting appropriate fine-tuning parameters.
-The fine-tuning requirements are sent to the server, hosted at [SmartChat-FastAPI](https://github.com/linghong/smartchat-fastapi).
-This server will process the fine-tuning requirements, allowing for a more tailored user experience.
+The fine-tuning requirements are sent to the server, which can be set up using the code at [SmartChat-FastAPI](https://github.com/linghong/smartchat-fastapi).
+This server processes the fine-tuning requirements, allowing for a more tailored user experience.

 ## Getting Started

 ### Clone the Repository and Install Dependency: